RosaErick/JavaScript-Practice/README.md

 # JavaScript-Practice

 A repo to keep some javascript small projects i've build while learning JS.
+Feel free to use, modify and share as you like.

 | Pŕojects | Code | Preview |
 |----------|:-------:|-----:|